KNOWLEDGE IS POWER

-The NAMI Family-to Family Education Program is a 12 week course for families and friends of individuals with serious mental illness.
+The NAMI Family-to Family Education Program is a free 8 week course for families and friends of individuals with serious mental illness.
 The course is led by trained family members who have lived with this experience and is designed to facilitate a better understanding of mental illness, increase coping skills and empower participants to become advocates for their family members.
 All course materials are furnished at no cost to you; however, we do require registration and a commitment to attend all classes.

 Many family members describe the impact of this program as life changing.
 Join thousands of families just like yours who have gained insight, information and understanding through this course.

 - Family responses to the trauma of mental illness.